cyberbotics/webots/docs/guide/object-street-furniture.md

 - `radius`: Defines the radius of the fountain.

-- `sudivision`: Defines subdivision of the fountain cylinders.
+- `subdivision`: Defines subdivision of the fountain cylinders.

 ## GlassRecyclingContainer